2021

 Two years of mandatory BNG: 197 registered gain sites, ~28,000 units available, ~1,500 sold, 107 of 309 LPAs with habitat banks.
 The market is maturing but significant geographic gaps remain.

-A rapid consultation on targeted BNG exemption for residential brownfield sites up to 2.5 hectares, alongside a potential review of the open mosaic habitat definition and trading rules.
+Rapid consultation on a targeted BNG exemption for residential brownfield sites of 0.5–2.5 hectares meeting a 75% previously-developed land definition.
+Closes 10 June 2026.
+The consultation also covers a potential review of the open mosaic habitat definition and trading rules.

 BNG mandatory for NSIPs